 With toothbrushes that sing to us for as long as we should be brushing to sonic toothbrushes, it can be difficult to choose the right tools to protect our mouths.
-Before you go out and buy the most expensive toothbrush available, however, you might want to check out Consumer Reports.
+Before you go out and buy the most expensive toothbrush available make sure to do your own research.

 The benefits of using an electric toothbrush vs a traditional toothbrush don’t seem to be significant unless you’re using poor technique or lack dexterity due to a medical condition.